Terumi Morita

 Why this works

-Mornay sauce, a classic in French cuisine, relies on the technique of creating a roux to thicken the mixture, which ensures a smooth texture.
+Mornay sauce, a classic in French cuisine, relies on the technique of creating a roux (equal parts butter and flour cooked together as the thickening base for many classic sauces) to thicken the mixture, which ensures a smooth texture.
 The combination of Gruyère and Parmesan not only adds richness but also a complex flavor profile that elevates the sauce.
 The gradual addition of milk helps prevent lumps, creating a silky finish.
-If the sauce breaks or becomes too thick, simply whisk in a little extra warm milk to restore its creamy consistency.
+If the sauce breaks (when the fat splits out of the smooth mixture and leaves a grainy, oily look) or becomes too thick, simply whisk in a little extra warm milk to restore its creamy consistency.
 This sauce is versatile, perfect for pasta, vegetables, or as a base for gratins, showcasing the importance of technique in achieving a gourmet touch in everyday cooking.